TheDoubleH/eshipguy.com/content/about/index.md

 Ever since E-Ship have been my favorite part of the <span style="text-decoration: line-through;">Navision</span> Dynamics NAV World.

 During my career I have worked on many different companies, covering the circle of life; Adult novelties, Sperm Bank, Cord Blood Storage, Baby products (Toys, seats etc), Pharmaceutical Products, Medical Devices and Death Care to name a few.

-I have always believed in crediting people for their work, so here I present to you a list of plugins used on this site: [pluginlist show=&#8221;active&#8221;]